 a Prior to review, 35% of 6% of improvement estimate, default of $90 per lot, minimum of $10 or the appropriate calculation.
 Prior to recording or construction, 100% of 6% of improvement estimate minus fee already paid.

-b Prior to approval or construction, 4.5% of total improvement estimate for off-site, and on-site storm drainage minus fees already paid.
+b Prior to approval or construction, 4.5% of total improvement estimate for off-site, and on-site storm drainage minus $150 fee already paid.

 Public Works – Engineering Special Events